Optional Arguments

 or -S

-cells2stats /input -o /output --segmentation /input/<path-to-alternative-cell-segmentation-directory>
+cells2stats /input -o /output --segmentation <PATH/TO/ALTERNATIVE_CELL_SEGMENTATION_DIRECTORY>

-cells2stats /input -o /output -S /input/<path-to-alternative-cell-segmentation-directory>
+cells2stats /input -o /output -S <PATH/TO/ALTERNATIVE_CELL_SEGMENTATION_DIRECTORY>

 --skip-cellprofiler